-Print Name: (First) (Middle) (Last) Name: (First) (Middle) (Last) Former Name(s) and Dates Used: Current Address Since: (Mo/Yr) (S treet) (City) (Zip/State) Previous Address From: (Mo/Yr) (Street) (City) (Zip/State) Previous Address From: (Mo/Yr) (Street) (City) (Zip/State) Social Security Number: Date of Birth: Telephone Number: Driver's License Number/State: hereby authorize Olivet Presbyteri representatives to conduct a com report and/or an investigative cor volunteer purposes.
-I understand application is correct to the best of my knowledge.
-I ian Church PC(USA) and its designated agents and prehensive review of my background causing a consumer assumer report to be generated for employment and/or that the scope of the consumer report/ investigative is not limited to the following areas: history, education background, ch ber; current and previous residences; employment paracter references; drug testing, civil and criminal history agency in any or all federal, state, county jurisdictions; any other public records. the Social Security Administration information, verbal or written, per its agents.
-I further authorize the company, firm, corporation, or public agency (including and law enforcement agencies) to divulge any and all taining to me, to Olivet Presbyterian Church PC(USA) or complete release of any records or data pertaining to me m, corporation, or public agency may have, to include a other sources. and its agents, officials, represent employees, or related personnel k for damages of whatever kind, wh an Church PC(USA), the Social Security Administration, tative, or assigned agencies, including officers, both individually and collectively, from any and all liability nich may, at any time, result to me, my heirs, family, or e with this authorization and request to release.
+Print Name: (First) (Middle) (Last)

+Former Name(s) and Dates Used:

+Current Address Since: (Mo/Yr) (Street) (City) (Zip/State)

+Previous Address From: (Mo/Yr) (Street) (City) (Zip/State)

+Previous Address From: (Mo/Yr) (Street) (City) (Zip/State)

+Social Security Number:

+Date of Birth:

+Telephone Number:

+Driver's License Number/State:

+The information contained in this application is correct to the best of my knowledge.
+I hereby authorize Olivet Presbyterian Church PC(USA) and its designated agents and representatives to conduct a comprehensive review of my background causing a consumer report and/or an investigative consumer report to be generated for employment and/or volunteer purposes.
+I understand that the scope of the consumer report/ investigative consumer report may include, but is not limited to the following areas:

+verification of social security number; current and previous residences; employment history, education background, character references; drug testing, civil and criminal history records from any criminal justice agency in any or all federal, state, county jurisdictions; driving records, birth records, and any other public records.

+I further authorize any individual, company, firm, corporation, or public agency (including the Social Security Administration and law enforcement agencies) to divulge any and all information, verbal or written, pertaining to me, to Olivet Presbyterian Church PC(USA) or its agents.
+I further authorize the complete release of any records or data pertaining to me which the individual, company, firm, corporation, or public agency may have, to include information or data received from other sources.

+I hereby release Olivet Presbyterian Church PC(USA), the Social Security Administration, and its agents, officials, representative, or assigned agencies, including officers, employees, or related personnel both individually and collectively, from any and all liability for damages of whatever kind, which may, at any time, result to me, my heirs, family, or associates because of compliance with this authorization and request to release.

 Signature: Date: